Registering for Assistance/Help With Bookings

 Festival MapWe have now launched our Interactive Festival Map with further information about the accessibility of our venues and of the local businesses around Kendal that we are partnering with or recommend you visit over the Festival.
 Sunflower LanyardsIf you use a sunflower lanyard and are happy to wear this at the Festival, this will help our volunteers identify anybody who might need additional help or time to access our events.

 Accessibility by VenueHere is a list of the accessibility provisions of each venue we work with.
-For further questions, please ring us at 01539 732567 or the relevant venue, using the phone numbers below.
+For further questions, please ring us at 01539 732567 (Our phone lines are open 9am-5pm.), or the relevant venue, using the phone numbers below.

 Basecamp• Phone: 01539 732567• Address: Kirkland, Kendal, Cumbria, LA9 5AL• Wheelchair access: Yes – please bear in mind this is a very busy space.
 Quiet Hours are between 9:30-10:30AM on Friday and Sunday.• Accessible toilets: Yes, near the Abbot Hall Gallery.• Lift: N/A• Wheelchair space: yes, seating at our stages is easily rearranged so we can ensure there is space for wheelchair users to watch talks.
 We will have a number of marked Priority Seats for those who need them.• Blue Badge parking: Peppercorn Carpark, 3 x spaces.• Assistance dogs: Dogs are permitted in the Food Court and Abbot Hall Car Park areas of Basecamp.
 Only assistance dogs are permitted inside the tented Basecamp area as this is a busy space.